sergioacbezerra/PEL/README.md

 - e-mails: sergio.bezerra@ifam.edu.br or scoelhobezerra@gmail.com
 - Data: September/2024, Manaus, Amazonas, Brazil.

-The author is with Institute of Computing of the Federal University of Amazonas (ICOMP/UFAM), Federal University of Technology - Paraná (Brazil)
+The author is with Institute of Computing of the Federal University of Amazonas (ICOMP/UFAM), Federal University of Technology - Paraná (CPGEI/UTFPR), and Federal Institute of Education, Science and
-- (CPGEI/UTFPR), and Federal Institute of Education, Science and Technology of Amazonas (IFAM).
+Technology of Amazonas (IFAM).

 ----------------------------------------------------------------------